Nak-boost/Tgrasp_Isaac/readme.md

 # DexRepNet (Based on IsaacGym)
-This is the official code for "**DexRepNet: Learning Dexterous Robotic Grasping Network with Geometric and Spatial Hand-Object Representation**" _(IROS 2023)_.
-This repository demonstrates how to use **DexRep** in the Isaac simulator for grasping tasks.
+This repository contains the official code for "**DexRepNet: Learning Dexterous Robotic Grasping Network with Geometric and Spatial Hand-Object Representation**" _(IROS 2023)_.
+It demonstrates the use of **DexRep** in the Isaac simulator for robotic grasping tasks.

 [Project Page](https://lqts.github.io/DexRepNet/) | [Paper](https://arxiv.org/abs/2303.09806) | [Video](https://www.bilibili.com/video/BV1bP411b7jh/?spm_id_from=333.999.0.0)

-- [ ] We will release the **MuJoCo version** used in the original paper before May 2025, including:
+- [ ] We will release the **MuJoCo version** used in the original paper by May 2025, including:
     - [ ] Release demonstrations
     - [ ] Release behavior cloning (BC) code
     - [ ] Release reinforcement learning (RL) code